 In general, people tend to be 'happiest' (or at least say they are) between the ages of 60 > 75.
-The effect, which various reserach groups have now verified in more than 70 countries - has yet to be explained.
+The effect, which various research groups have now verified in more than 70 countries - has yet to be explained.

 Other researchers say the effect is too weak to be regarded as significant :

-“In this paper, we address the puzzle of the relationship between age and happiness.
+In this paper, we address the puzzle of the relationship between age and happiness.
 Whilst the majority of psychologists have concluded there is not much of a relationship at all, the economic literature has unearthed a possible U-shape relationship with the minimum level of satisfaction occurring in middle age (35–50).

+In this paper, we look for a U-shape in three panel data sets, the German Socioeconomic Panel (GSOEP), the British Household Panel Survey (BHPS) and the Household Income Labour Dynamics Australia (HILDA).
+We find that the raw data mainly supports a wave.
 That weak U-shape in middle age becomes more pronounced when allowing for socio-economic variables.
 When we then take account of selection effects via fixed-effects, however, the dominant age-effect in all three panels is a strong happiness increase around the age of 60 followed by a major decline after 75, with the U-shape in middle age disappearing such that there is almost no change in happiness between the age of 20 and 50.“

 Source : The mystery of the U-shaped relationship between happiness and age in : Journal of Economic Behavior & Organization, Volume 82, Issues 2–3, May 2012